ab77/netflix-proxy/README.md

 11. Finally, enjoy `Netflix` and others out of region.
 12. Enjoy or raise a new [issue](https://github.com/ab77/netflix-proxy/issues/new) if something doesn't work quite right (also `#netflix-proxy` on [freenode](https://webchat.freenode.net/?channels=netflix-proxy)).

-### Microsoft Azure (**advanced** and **un-tested**)
+### Microsoft Azure (advanced)
-The following is based on a standard `Ubuntu` image provided by `Microsoft Azure` using `cloud-harness` automation tool I wrote a while back and assumes an empty `Microsoft Azure` subscription.
-Probably a bit more complicated than it should be, but whatever :)
+The following **has not been tested** and is based on a standard `Ubuntu` image provided by `Microsoft Azure` using `cloud-harness` automation tool I wrote a while back and assumes an empty `Microsoft Azure` subscription.

-1. If you are still interested, head over to [Microsoft Azure](https://azure.microsoft.com/en-gb/) and sign-up for an account.
+1. Head over to [Microsoft Azure](https://azure.microsoft.com/en-gb/) and sign-up for an account.
 2. Get [Python](https://www.python.org/downloads/).
 3. On your workstation, run `git clone https://github.com/ab77/cloud-harness.git /opt/cloud-harness`.
 4. Follow `cloud-harness` [Installation and Configuration](https://github.com/ab77/cloud-harness#installation-and-configuration) section to set it up.